faizan-az02/dsa_problems/README.md

 -Move to any adjacent water cell.
 Return the maximum number of fish the fisher can catch if he chooses his starting cell optimally, or 0 if no water cell exists.
 An adjacent cell of the cell (r, c), is one of the cells (r, c + 1), (r, c - 1), (r + 1, c) or (r - 1, c) if it exists.

+Problem 7:<br>
+In this problem, a tree is an undirected graph that is connected and has no cycles.<br>
+You are given a graph that started as a tree with n nodes labeled from 1 to n, with one additional edge added.
+The added edge has two different vertices chosen from 1 to n, and was not an edge that already existed.
+The graph is represented as an array edges of length n where edges[i] = [ai, bi] indicates that there is an edge between nodes ai and bi in the graph.<br>
+Return an edge that can be removed so that the resulting graph is a tree of n nodes.
+If there are multiple answers, return the answer that occurs last in the input.